Close

 This one is up for debate, with some historians claiming that Pompeii’s residents knew exactly what they were dealing with – but others say that as it hadn’t erupted for so many years prior to 79 AD, local residents could easily have thought Vesuvius was just another mountain!

-5. People within a certain radius were instantly killed by the heat alone
+5. A chilling fact about Pompeii volcano eruption: people within a certain radius were instantly killed by the heat alone

 … and then preserved for centuries by the falling ash.